 For over a decade, students from the law school have been supporting the Immigration and Asylum Clinic within CELC.
 Working on front-line advice services under the guidance of the Immigration and Asylum team the clinic goes from strength to strength.
 Students get involved in work at all stages of the immigration and asylum process including research, seeing clients, drafting representations for legal aid, representing individuals and families in appeals and applications for judicial review.
 Volunteers particularly appreciate the practical nature of their placements.

 Each year we publicise volunteering opportunities across the Law School and look to recruit volunteers in early October.
-For 2020/21 all clinic work will take place remotely, adopting the most effective methods for the Law Centre and its clients.
 Look out for details on our events and opportunities page.

 Here’s how some of last year’s students described their experience:

 It was incredibly valuable to see the process from communicating with the client to crafting this information into a strong argument for their ECF.
 This time a year ago, I was completely unsure of the path I would be taking after graduation.
 Now, with these 9 months of experience behind me, I am confident in my decision to pursue a career as a solicitor, and I am starting my LPC this September."

 I just wanted to send a quick note and thank you for your time and guidance during my time working at CELC.
 I really feel that I learned a lot from you and that it was really great hands-on experience that will no doubt serve me well in my future career."